Grimoire: Ancient period

-Page from the Greek Magical Papyri, a grimoire of antiquity.
+Page from the Greek Magical Papyri.

 The earliest known written magical incantations come from ancient Mesopotamia (modern Iraq), where they have been found inscribed on cuneiform clay tablets that archaeologists excavated from the city of Uruk and dated to between the 5th and 4th centuries BC.
 The ancient Egyptians also employed magical incantations, which have been found inscribed on amulets and other items.
 The Egyptian magical system, known as heka, was greatly altered and expanded after the Macedonians, led by Alexander the Great, invaded Egypt in 332 BC.

 Under the next three centuries of Hellenistic Egypt, the Coptic writing system evolved, and the Library of Alexandria was opened.
 This likely had an influence upon books of magic, with the trend on known incantations switching from simple health and protection charms to more specific things, such as financial success and sexual fulfillment.
 Around this time the legendary figure of Hermes Trismegistus developed as a conflation of the Egyptian god Thoth and the Greek Hermes; this figure was associated with writing and magic and, therefore, of books on magic.

 The ancient Greeks and Romans believed that books on magic were invented by the Persians.
 The 1st-century AD writer Pliny the Elder stated that magic had been first discovered by the ancient philosopher Zoroaster around the year 647 BC but that it was only written down in the 5th century BC by the magician Osthanes.
 His claims are not, however, supported by modern historians.

 The ancient Jewish people were often viewed as being knowledgeable in magic, which, according to legend, they had learned from Moses, who had learned it in Egypt.
 Among many ancient writers, Moses was seen as an Egyptian rather than a Jew.
 Two manuscripts likely dating to the 4th century, both of which purport to be the legendary eighth Book of Moses (the first five being the initial books in the Biblical Old Testament), present him as a polytheist who explained how to conjure gods and subdue demons.

 Meanwhile, there is definite evidence of grimoires being used by certain—particularly Gnostic—sects of early Christianity.
 In the Book of Enoch found within the Dead Sea Scrolls, for instance, there is information on astrology and the angels.
 In possible connection with the Book of Enoch, the idea of Enoch and his great-grandson Noah having some involvement with books of magic given to them by angels continued through to the medieval period.

 "Many of those [in Ephesus] who believed [in Christianity] now came and openly confessed their evil deeds.
 A number who had practised sorcery brought their scrolls together and burned them publicly.
 When they calculated the value of the scrolls, the total came to fifty thousand drachmas.
 In this way the word of the Lord spread widely and grew in power."